AdamYuzhenZhang/Bagelverse/README.md

 This tutorial: https://www.youtube.com/watch?v=BXLRprBFfNo

-- Place the Mirrored Objects in Donut Portal in layer StencilMaskn
+- Place the Mirrored Objects in Bagel Portal in layer StencilMaskn
 - In Settings/URP-High Fidelity-Renderer, add the Stencil Mask n following the tutorial

 ### Reflection Code ###